MCP HubMCP Hub

 npx @modelcontextprotocol/inspector uv --directory /path/to/mcp-obsidian run mcp-obsidian

-You can also monitor server logs:
+You can also watch the server logs with this command:

 tail -n 20 -f ~/Library/Logs/Claude/mcp-server-mcp-obsidian.log